tcoats/docker-arohanui/README.md

 Processes / services started in this docker are expected to output logs to stdout.
 Initsh (PID 1) then pipes this back to the host running the docker.

-Syslog-ng is used for pipe dmesg to the initsh (PID 1).
+Syslog-ng is used for piping dmesg to the initsh (PID 1).

 ## Consul